Thank goodness for freezers.

 - About 20 min before preparing the ice cream, place the brownie chunks on a metal pan, and place in the freezer.

-- Pour the milk mixture into an ice cream maker, and freeze according to the manufacturer’s directions.
+- Working quickly, remove the ice cream maker bowl from the freezer.
+Place it on the ice cream maker, attach the paddle and the lid, and turn it on.
+With the ice cream maker turning, pour in the milk mixture.
+Let the ice cream maker churn for 10-15 minutes or until the ice cream is mostly frozen.
 About 5 min before the ice cream is done, remove the brownies from the freezer and add them in.
-Serve immediately (will be the consistency of soft serve) or freeze for at least 2 hours for a harder consistency.
+Serve immediately (it will be the consistency of soft serve) or freeze for 2+ hours for a harder consistency.

 Looks delicious! 🙂